sunnybhambhani/helmister/README.md

 Helmister
 --------------------------

 This is a small bash utility which can help to install and uninstall multiple helm charts in one go.
+The idea is inspired by `helmfile`.

 Motive
 --------------------------